kwangjong/kwangjong.github.io/index.md

 👋 Hi!
 My name is Kwangjong Choi.
 I also go by KJ. <br/>
 I’m an aspiring software engineer studying CS in the University of Wisconsin Madison. <br/>
-I am interested in various fields including front-end development, data science, and research.
+My current interests are data science and deep learning.

 ## 🛠 Skillsets
 Techs I've used at least once